 Organic silk- bold colours and daring motifsshayonti

-She has exhibited her ‘cruelty free’ peace silk with daring motifs and bold colours at Victoria and Albert Museum and the British Museum – London.
+She has exhibited her ‘cruelty free’ peace silk scarves for women with the daring motifs and bold colours at Victoria and Albert Museum and the British Museum – London.
 Her scarves and fabrics are flaunted by fashion divas, models and celebs.

 This is the story of Neesha Amrish, the dreamer, designer and creator of Aeshaane our organic or Peace Silk line.
 She wanted to fly high and that she did.